 Adult males of the Zygoballus jumping spiders are known to display elaborate courtship behaviours.
 When males approach their female counterparts, they like to raise and spread their first pair of legs.
 This is closely followed by the vibration of their abdomen.
 To reciprocate the call to mate, females usually vibrate their abdomen too, a signal males recognise as a call to mate.

 Like other jumping spiders, the Zygoballus jumping spider is an opportunistic hunter who will feed on a wide variety of prey.
-While it typically prefers small insects like flies, mosquitoes and aphids, it can take on much larger insects like crickets, butterflies and more.
+While it typically prefers small insects like flies, mosquitoes and aphids, it can take on much larger insects like crickets, butterflies, moths, beetles and more.

 What is their temperament?